rcook/beginning-practical-haskell/part04.md

 10
 ```

-## Wait a minute!
+### Wait a minute!

-* Didn't you say that Haskell was purely functional?
-* Surely, `putStr`, `getLine` and `print` have side effects
+But, didn't you say that Haskell was purely functional?
+Surely, `putStr`, `getLine` and `print` have side effects?

-* Well, no not at all
+Well, no, not at all:

-    * They're actions
+* They're "actions"
 * They're strung together using `>>=`
 * At no point do they mutate global state or interact with the outside world
 * We build up an expression of these actions
 * They are "executed" when the program is run

-* Did you mention something about continuation passing?
+Did you mention something about continuation passing?

 * Why, yes, I did!
 * That's what `>>=` is doing
 * You provide an action as its first argument
 * And the continuation as the second argument
 * This is the thing that is to be evaluated when the first value is executed at program execution time

-* `>>=` is great as it provides the ability to sequence actions (at least when it's used with `IO`)
+`>>=` is great as it provides the ability to sequence actions (at least when it's used with `IO`).
+However, all of these `>>=`s will become ugly as we sequence more and more subexpressions in our program.
+We will talk about how to clean this up soon.
-* All this `>>=` is kinda ugly, though, isn't it?
-* Well, yes it is

-# Summary

-* Explored some common functions from Haskell's Prelude
-* Briefly some type classes, particularly `IO`
-* Learnt what a "method" is
-* Learnt how to string actions together
-* Hinted at things to come

 [cps]: https://en.wikipedia.org/wiki/Continuation-passing_style
 [readdoc]: https://hackage.haskell.org/package/base-4.9.0.0/docs/Text-Read.html